 - 1 tsp hot sauce (I prefer tabasco)

-- 1 cup rice or cous cous or quinoa (whichever you have on hand)
+- 1 cup pre-cooked rice or cous cous or quinoa (whichever you have and leftovers work great)

 - 1/2 cup finely chopped onion

 - 1/2 cup finely chopped celery